Zimbabwe default flag

 Barriers to International Contact

-While there are no legal restrictions on internet access, the Interception of Communications Act grants the government the authority to monitor digital communications.
+While there are no legal restrictions on internet access, the Interception of Communications Act grants the government the authority to monitor digital communications, and authorities have also targeted perceived critics under the 2021 Cyber and Data Protection Act.

 BARRIERS TO RESOURCES

-Beyond this specific restriction, there are no broad legal limitations on the sources of funding available to CSOs.
-However, several practical constraints undermine access to resources in practice.
+Beyond these specific restrictions, several practical constraints undermine access to resources in practice.

 Political rhetoric has been used to delegitimize CSOs that receive foreign funding.
 The government has repeatedly accused foreign-funded PVOs of serving as instruments of Western influence and undermining national sovereignty.
 This narrative contributes to a hostile environment for donor-supported organizations, particularly those engaged in governance, human rights, or accountability work.